MuradIsazade777/Javascript-Lessons/README.md

 6. **06-objects** – Learn about objects, properties, and methods in JavaScript.
 7. **07-functions** – Understand how to create reusable functions, including arrow functions.
 8. **08-dom** – Learn DOM manipulation: selecting elements, changing content, and adding event listeners.
+9. **Array Methods** - Arrays are one of the most important data structures in JavaScript.

 ---
 💡 Notes